History ofEuroVelo

 - EuroVelo & Cycling Tourism Conference 2018 is held in Limburg, Belgium.

-- ECF is partner in three Interreg projects related to EuroVelo routes: AtlanticOnBike (EuroVelo 1 - Atlantic Coast Route); MEDCYCLETOUR (EuroVelo 8 - Mediterranean Route) and Biking South Baltic!
+- ECF is a partner in three Interreg projects related to EuroVelo routes: AtlanticOnBike (EuroVelo 1 - Atlantic Coast Route); MEDCYCLETOUR (EuroVelo 8 - Mediterranean Route) and Biking South Baltic!
 (EuroVelo 10 - Baltic Sea Cycle Route).

 2019